Sulfur is considered as 4th important macro nutrient after Nitrogen, Phosphorous and Potassium.

 2. Soil Plowing.

-Plowing causes mixing up of soil, which can result in Sulfur moving to the deeper levels.
-The sulfates are absorbed by only the seminal roots that are present on the top layer of soil; if the sulfur is deficient in the upper layers, it leads to a decrease in the availability of Sulfur near growing regions.
+Plowing causes mixing up of soil, such that Sulfur moves into the deeper levels.
+The sulfates are absorbed by only the seminal roots that are present on the top layer of soil; Hence, if the sulfur is deficient in the upper layers, it leads to a decrease in the availability of Sulfur near growing regions.
+So plowing soil should be done with care avoiding to go into deeper layers.

 3. Organic matter content.

-Organic matter present in the contains various elements, including sulfur.
-As per studies, there exists 8:1 Nitrogen to Sulfur ratio.
-If the soil organic matter is high, then the sulfur level in the soil is high.
+Organic matter present in the soil contains different elements, including sulfur.
+As per studies, Nitrogen to Sulfur exists in the ration of 8:1.
+If the soil organic matter is high, then the sulfur level will also be high.
+Thus low organic matter can be a cause of low sulfur levels.

 4. Microorganism availability